osu-uwrt/titan_firmware/docs/05_Deployment.md

     git commit -m "Your message here"
     git push

-You can now tag your current commit: (Note to tag a different commit, add a commit hash after the `git tag` command)

-    # An example tag name would be pool-test-2023-08-25 or robosub-2023
-    # An example description would be "Talos Involvement Fair Pool Test 8/25/2023"

-    git tag -a pool-test-YYYY-MM-DD -m "Your Message Here" git push origin pool-test-YYYY-MM-DD

 ## Compiling All Firmware

 To simplify building the firmware, a script has been developed which compiles all firmware and saves it in a specific directory for archival and deployment.
 This makes it even easier to roll back to the exact firmware that ran at a specific test if required.

-Ensure this step is performed **after** tagging the commit, to ensure that the compiled-in version information reflects the git tag.

 ### First Setup